English Online Dictionary. What means tuition? What does tuition mean?

 - (India, Malaysia, Singapore, Australia) Paid private classes taken outside of formal education; tutoring. (also used attributively)

-- Synonym: (UK) tuition fees
+- Synonym: tuition fees (Australia, New Zealand, Ireland, UK)

 - (archaic) Care, guardianship.